 I’m not sure I want to have a vasectomy – should I go ahead anyway?

-It’s fair to say that being nervous and last minute jitters are perfectly normal, but if you have serious doubts or you are not sure, it is better to wait until these issues have been resolved.
+Being nervous and last minute jitters are perfectly normal, but if you have serious doubts or you are not sure, it is better to wait until these issues have been resolved.
 It’s a good idea to talk through your doubts with your partner and your doctor.
 Also, some organizations such as Planned Parenthood provide counseling services.

 I’m getting pressured into having it done – should I go along with it for a quiet life?

 The decision to have a vasectomy affects both people in a couple.
 Therefore to some extent, it will naturally be a joint decision.
 However, at the end of the day, it is something you need to be sure that you want to have done.
 Statistically, the men who regret vasectomy least are those where the couple both attended the counseling session, and it’s a considered decision not made under pressure.
-The men who have been forced into vasectomy often regret the decision.
+Men who have been forced into vasectomy more often regret the decision.
 It’s a common reason for reversal, and those who have psychological/sexual difficulties after vasectomy are most often the ones forced into having it done.

 What if I change my mind in years to come?
 Is it reversible?

 Vasectomy should not be considered contraception – it is sterilization, and should be regarded as permanent.
 If you think you might change your mind later or are not totally sure you want to be sterilized, you should think about different methods of birth control.
 Reversal with the restoration of fertility is possible but becomes less likely as the years go on.
 In any case, the operation to reverse a vasectomy is expensive, reversal with the restoration of fertility is uncertain, and becomes even less certain the longer after your vasectomy it is done.
-Sperm freezing is also an option, but this is expensive to store and use (by IVF) and deteriorates over time in any case.Suggested reading
+Sperm freezing is also an option, but this is expensive to store and use (by IVF) and is less successful over time in any case.Suggested reading

 Choosing a doctor for a vasectomy